-(3-0) Credit: 3 Prerequisites: READ 0302, ENGL 0302, MATH 0303.
+(3-0) Credit: 3 Prerequisites: READ 0302, ENGL 0302, MATH 0304 or equivalent.

 A study of the principles of macroeconomics.
 The factors of production and the concepts of distribution as these factors and concepts are related to our highly industrial economy, wages, interest, rent, profit, consumption, saving, investment, the business cycle, national income, and fiscal policy.

-ECON 2302 PRINCIPLES OF MICROECONOMICS
+ECON 2302 PRINCIPLES OF MICROECONOMICS (3-0) Credit: 3

-(3-0) Credit: 3 Prerequisites: READ 0302, ENGL 0302, ECON 2301.
+Prerequisites: READ 0302, ENGL 0302, ECON 2301 with a grade of "C" or better.